 Congratulations, you have just read through the events of the past year and a half in 10 minutes, but also found out how to make campus life post-pandemic much more safe & enjoyable.
 There's only one last thing left to do, and that is to mix everything that you've read together, make the best of the time you have left on campus, and reignite those social lives to create a memorable experience.

 Finally, if you're a soon-to-be freshman, connect with other incoming freshmen, faculty, and whoever else you feel can help make your experience at university better or impactful.
-But, also remember to use what you read about shaking off the jitters and apps.
+But, also remember to shake off those virtual jitters and give the apps you read about a go.

 May you enjoy many more semesters to come.